Chinese literature: Modern literature

+Scholars now tend to agree that modern Chinese literature did not erupt suddenly in the New Culture Movement (1910s–1920s).
+Instead, they trace its origins back at least to the late Qing period (1895–1911) and at most to the 17th century.

 Late Qing (1895–1911)

-Scholars now tend to agree that modern Chinese literature did not erupt suddenly in the New Culture Movement (1917–23).
-Instead, they trace its origins back at least to the late Qing period (1895–1911).
 The late Qing was a period of intellectual ferment sparked by a sense of national crisis.
+Around the beginning of the 20th century, reform-minded intellectuals used fiction as a mechanism for critique of politics and history.
+Among other examples, reformist intellectuals used the foreign genre of science fiction to project their teleological view of national rejuvenation and technological development.

 Intellectuals began to seek solutions to China's problems outside of its own tradition.
 They translated works of Western expository writing and literature, which enthralled readers with new ideas and opened up windows onto new exotic cultures.
 Most outstanding were the translations of Yan Fu (嚴復) (1864–1921) and Lin Shu (林紓) (1852–1924).
 In this climate, a boom in the writing of fiction occurred, especially after the 1905 abolition of the civil service examination when literati struggled to fill new social and cultural roles for themselves.
 Stylistically, this fiction shows signs of both the Chinese novelistic tradition and Western narrative modes.
 In subject matter, it is strikingly concerned with the contemporary: social problems, historical upheaval, changing ethical values, etc. In this sense, late Qing fiction is modern.
 Important novelists of the period include Wu Woyao (吳沃堯) (1866–1910), Li Boyuan (李伯元) (1867–1906), Liu E (劉鶚) (1857–1909), and Zeng Pu (曾樸) (1872–1935).

 The late Qing also saw a "revolution in poetry" (詩界革命), which promoted experimentation with new forms and the incorporation of new registers of language.
 However, the poetry scene was still dominated by the adherents to the Tongguang School (named after the Tongzhi and Guangxu reigns of the Qing), whose leaders—Chen Yan (陳衍), Chen Sanli (陳三立), Zheng Xiaoxu (鄭孝胥), and Shen Zengzhi (沈曾植)—promoted a Song style in the manner of Huang Tingjian.
 These poets would become the objects of scorn by New Culturalists like Hu Shih, who saw their work as overly allusive, artificial, and divorced from contemporary reality.

 In drama, the late Qing saw the emergence of the new "civilized drama" (文明戲), a hybrid of Chinese operatic drama with Western-style spoken drama.
 Peking opera and "reformed Peking opera" were also popular at the time.